Does your Pet Have a Noise Phobia?

 Many owners underestimate their dogs when it comes to fireworks.
 The truth is, even the bravest dogs can become terrified by their sound.
 The most kindest thing you can do for your dog is to keep him or her away from fireworks displays.

 If you are planning on making the 4th of July a family outing to watch a firework display, do your best friend a favour and leave him or her at home.

-If fireworks can be heard near your home, before you go make sure you give your dog a jolly good slurp of Rescue Remedy and a favourite treat that will take some time to demolish, e.g. a raw brisket bone or similar.
+If fireworks can be heard near your home, before you go make sure you give your dog a jolly good slurp of Chinese Herbal Calming Drops and a favourite treat that will take some time to demolish, e.g. a raw brisket bone or similar.

 Also check that your pet has access to a place where they feel safe and cosy.
 Dogs respond well to being able to curl up in a darkened warm comfortable place which they can claim as their own.